-The museum's doors may be closed in a physical sense, but within the virtual world, they remain wide-open to all.
+If you can't explore the museum in person, take a virtual spin around the museum's collections at home instead.
 Walk with dinosaurs, tour the first nations Bunjilaka Cultural Centre or deep-dive into the museum's jam-packed YouTube channel.
-Most exhibition resources can be found online and come with specialised videos, worksheets and fact archives that will keep the kids occupied for months on end.
+Most exhibition resources can be found online and come with specialised videos, worksheets and fact archives for hours of learning and entertainment.

 3. Tune in to the Fact Detectives radio show (ages 7+)

-This is a fun-filled radio show, hosted by two inquisitive young folks, who seek answers to many of life's greatest questions - Did monster kangaroos once roam the land?
+This fun-filled radio show is hosted by two inquisitive young folks who seek answers to many of life's greatest questions: Did monster kangaroos once roam the land?
 Do killer butterflies exist?
 And, what happens to the contents of a toilet when you press the flush button?
 Pick a highlight from their archives or tune in fortnightly for the live shows.

 4. Complete an Escher workshop (ages 12+)

 Sharpen your pencils and escape into a world of perspective, illusion and fantasy.
-NGV have put together a detailed, downloadable workbook, outlining the life of famous artist Maurits Escher.
+NGV has put together a detailed, downloadable workbook outlining the life of famous artist Maurits Escher.
 There's a range of practical activities and step-by-step pointers, which cater to a range of young artists with various skill sets.

 Here's one for those wishing to spend a little time out in the sun.
-There's fifty things to do on this massive outdoor checklist.
-Kids can challenge themselves to cross a task off the list a day, as they venture safely outside for some fresh air and exercise.
-These activities can be applied to most parks and gardens, or even your own backyard, while the Botanic Gardens are closed.
+There are 50 things to do on this massive outdoor checklist.
+Kids can challenge themselves to cross a task off the list each day as they venture outside for fresh air and exercise.
+You don't have to go to the gardens to participate; these activities can be adapted to most parks and gardens, or even your own backyard.

 6. Live-stream from Melbourne's zoos (ages 2+)

-Zoos Victoria are streaming the daily antics some of our furry and feathered favourites, via live cam.
-Keep up with the echidnas, tree kangaroos, lions, zebras, giraffes, penguins and truly adorable snow leopard cubs.
-Animals need their beauty sleep just like we do - a highlights reel is available for viewing, should they be having a snooze when you tune in.
+Zoos Victoria are streaming the daily antics some of our furry and feathered favourites via live cam.
+Keep up with the otters, lions, zebras, giraffes, penguins and truly adorable snow leopard cubs, and track back in time if you missed their earlier antics.
+You can also watch talks with the experienced keepers and go on a virtual tour of the various sanctuaries.

 7. No mess science experiments (ages 5+)

-In the mood for a little bit of science?
-Scienceworks have got you covered.
+Scienceworks has you covered for the scientific part of the kids' curriculum.
 Among long-form articles of science stories and fascinating facts, there are virtual tours of the museum's best exhibits, for family members of any age.
-Check out their YouTube channel, where you can view the results of various scientific experiments.
+Check out the Museums Victoria YouTube channel to view the results of various scientific experiments.
 Some can be replicated at home and others should be left to the experts, such as exploring what can and cannot be heated up in the microwave.

 8. Become an expert bird watcher (ages 4+)